 Learn

-CIRCLE Infant and Toddler Teacher Training – Grow with Me: Understanding and Using Developmental Assessments
+Circle Infant and Toddler Teacher Training – Grow with Me: Understanding and Using Developmental Assessments

 Grow with Me is a course designed to provide caregivers of infants and toddlers with the skills and knowledge to support developmental assessment.
 This course focuses on the importance of monitoring young children’s developmental progress, different methods and formats of assessment including developmental milestones checklists, factors to consider when assessing young children from diverse backgrounds, and what to do with assessment results for an individual child, whole classroom, or program.